 Wash St player hits head, taken off on stretcher vs Ariz St

-Arizona State and Washington State players huddle around injured Washington State guard Cameron Fernandez as she is tended to by medical staff after an injury during a women's NCAA college basketball game at ... .
-Washington State guard Cameron Fernandez, left, holds her head after an injury while guarding Arizona State center Quinn Dornstauder, right, during a women's NCAA college basketball game at Wells Fargo Arena ... .
+Washington State guard Cameron Fernandez is tended to by medical staff after an injury during a women's NCAA college basketball game against Arizona State, at Wells Fargo Arena in Tucson, Ariz., Friday, Jan.
+13, 2017.
+Arizona State and Washington State players huddle around injured Washington State guard Cameron Fernandez as she is tended to by medical staff after an injury during a women's NCAA college basketball game at Wells Fargo Arena in Tucson, Ariz., Friday, Jan.
+13, 2017.

 Add your comments below